pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1103 Reading The 7 Habits of People High Efective Resume

+Today I continue with read and learning about Chaos Engineering.
+I think that to propose to start to apply this in my work for my site will not be easy, but I need that the all people in my team, also to start to think in how apply, and also I read a book resume.

 #### Day 1102 Free Saturday

 Today I have a free day to code, my brain need a relax moment.
 Well, I only read a little about coding in the morning and in the night I do some code.
 The next week will hard in my work, and I am preparing to this.